 Using Stock Rover to implement the Ben Graham defensive stocks strategy, the screening criteria look like the screenshot below.

-According to Ben Graham’s timeless strategy, the best defensive stocks are Avnet, D.R.
-Horton, Granite REIT, Nucor, Otter Tail, Steel Dynamics, U.F.P.
-Industries, and Westlake.
+According to Ben Graham’s timeless strategy, Avnet, D.R.
+Horton, Granite REIT, Nucor, Otter Tail, Steel Dynamics, UFP Industries, and Westlake are the best defensive stocks.

 Ticker | Stock Rover Score | Company | Market Cap ($M) | Current Ratio | EPS 10-Year Avg (%) | Price / Earnings | Price to Graham Number | Consecutive Div.
 Growth Years | Price / Book |